brandon-rhodes/sphinx-tutorial/handout/writing-api.rst

 Note that you will get errors
-if Sphinx cannot find the ``trianglelib`` Python module, in which case you should consult the solutions in the “Running Sphinx” chapter of this document.
+if Sphinx cannot find the ``trianglelib`` Python module, in which case you should consult the solutions in the :doc:`using-sphinx` chapter of this document.

 Once your build is successful, take a look at your output document.
 It should already contain most of the information that you need!